amunnelly/prstv/_sources/what-does-all-this-mean.md

 2. The multi-seat nature of the constituencies means that small parties and areas far from the centre of power have a voice in parliament.
 3. Every vote counts.
 The thrilling nature of the counts at Irish elections, as candidates bubble up through the counts to snatch victory from the jaws of defeat, shows that every vote counts.

-### The Case Against the Current System
+## The Case Against the Current System

-There are refutations for the three arguments in favour, of course, but there are also three separate arguments against PR-STV itself.
-Not PR-STV in theory, where it's the best electoral system of any, but in the reality in which citizens live and die, and where the conditions of those lives are affected by those politicians elected to govern them.
 The arguments against PR-STV as it exists in Ireland are these.

 1. PR-STV voting encourages clientelism and parish-pump politics, where the local is prioritised at the expense of the national.
 2. Ireland is not a big enough country, in terms of population and / or geography, for local issues to tilt national decisions to the extent that they do.